mjrgh/Pinscape_Controller/README.md

 # Pinscape Controller for KL25Z

+<b>See also:</b> [Pinscape Pico](https://github.com/mjrgh/PinscapePico), the 2025 sequel to Pinscape for KL25Z, designed for the
+Raspberry Pi Pico.

+<b>March 2025 update and warning:</b> NXP appears to be shipping a new production run of FRDM-KL25Z boards, after a long period
+where they were out of production.
+However, **the new boards aren't compatible with the Pinscape software**, for reasons that are still unclear, and **they don't include the accelerometer chip**, which was a key feature of the original FRDM-KL25Z that made it such a great platform for virtual pinball.
+You can identify the new boards by their **square corners**; the original FRDM-KL25Z had rounded corners.
+In addition, you can visually confirm that the accelerometer is missing, by looking for an empty set of pads labeled **ACCEL**.
+So far, we've only seen the new version being sold at Farnell in the UK, but my guess is that they'll also show up at US distributors soon.
+Farnell is still showing a picture of the original rounded-corner model on their site, but they're actually shipping the new version.
+If you install the Pinscape software on the new board, it will **appear** to install successfully, but the Config Tool and other software on the PC won't be able to connect to it, presumably due to some as-yet unknown change they made to the US hardware on the board.

+---

 This is Version 2 of the Pinscape Controller, an I/O controller for virtual pinball machines.
 (You can find the old version 1 software [here](https://developer.mbed.org/users/mjr/code/Pinscape_Controller/).
 Pinscape is software for the KL25Z that turns the board into a full-featured I/O controller for virtual pinball, with support for accelerometer-based nudging, a mechanical